128technology/docs/docs/cc_fips_config_audit_event.md

 exit
 ```

-In the above example all the events available on the SSR router are only retained for one day.
-The `retention` is of type duration and can take values in hours and days; for example, 24h or 1d.

 ### Sending Traffic Events to a Syslog Server

 Traffic events are disabled and not persisted by default because they can produce a large volume of data.
 However, in situations where the traffic events need to be sent off-box for storage, such as a syslog server, they can be enabled but not persisted to local storage.
 The following snippet provides an example of that configuration.

 ```